flikites/handshake-node-akash/README.md

 More information related to handshake node configuration types: https://hsd-dev.org/guides/config.html

-# Full Node that allows inbound connections from other full and light clients like hnsd
 <IP address> MUST be your external IP address, publicly accessible by the internet.

 hsd \